U.S. federal direct loan program

 Delinquency: The status of a loan when payment is late.
 Delinquency can lead to default.

 Disbursement: The lender's payment of loan funds to the University.
-Disbursement is usually made in two or more instalments during the year in accordance with US Department of Education regulations.
+Disbursement is usually made in two or more instalments during the year in accordance with U.S. Department of Education regulations.

 Forbearance: The temporary postponement or reduction of payments because of the borrower's financial difficulties.
 Forbearance may also be an extension of the repayment period.
 You are charged interest during forbearance.

-Grace Period: A period of time between when you graduate or drop below half-time status and when repayment begins.
-For Stafford Loans, the grace period is six-months.
+Grace period: A period of time between when you graduate or drop below half-time status and when repayment begins.
+For Direct Loans, the grace period is six-months.
 There is no grace period for PLUS Loans.
 If you re-enter school at least half-time during your grace period, the grace period is renewed for another six months.
 Therefore, you have the full grace period available when you leave school again.
 However, if you use all your grace period at once and re-enter school, you will not be eligible for another grace period.

 Master Promissory Note (MPN): A legally binding contract that you sign, thereby agreeing to repay the loan.
 It contains the loan terms and conditions, including how and when the loan must be repaid.